 Ohio and West Virginia dairy farmers provide the best care for their cows in order to produce great milk — which is made into the delicious dairy foods we know and love!

-Milk is tested for antibiotic and other drug residues before it leaves the farm and is tested again before it leaves the truck and enters the plant.
-Less than .02% of milk tests positive for antibiotic residues, but if it does, the entire load is immediately disposed of.
-Rest assured, antibiotics from milk never enter the food system!
+All milk is tested for antibiotic and other drug residues before it leaves the farm and is tested again before it leaves the truck and enters the plant.
+In 2020, less than .001% of milk tested positive for antibiotic residues – it was all immediately disposed of and never entered the food chain.

 After milk leaves the farm and enters a dairy processing plant, it is first pasteurized to kill any disease-causing bacteria, such as Salmonella and E.coli.
 Pasteurized milk is heated to 161°F for 15 seconds and ultrapasteurized milk is heated to 280°F for 2 seconds.
 It is then rapidly cooled to ensure that its freshness is preserved.